gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

 A seed cluster can either be registered by manually creating the [`Seed` resource](../../example/50-seed.yaml) or automatically by the gardenlet.
-This functionality is useful for shooted seed clusters, as the gardenlet in the garden cluster deploys a copy of itself into the cluster with automatic registration of the `Seed` configured.
+This functionality is useful for managed seed clusters, as the gardenlet in the garden cluster deploys a copy of itself into the cluster with automatic registration of the `Seed` configured.
 However, it can also be used to have a streamlined seed cluster registration process when manually deploying the gardenlet.